Maxwell Moldovan

 Maxwell Moldovan (born February 22, 2002) is an American professional golfer from Uniontown, Ohio.

 Amateur career

 Moldovan attended Green High School where he was a two-time OHSAA Division 1 individual champion.
 After high school, he golfed for the Ohio State Buckeyes where he won four events and was a multiple-time All-American.
 He also won the 2019 Ohio Amateur and the 2021 Southern Amateur.

 Moldovan qualified for the 2022 U.S. Open, where he missed the cut.
 At the 2023 U.S. Open, Moldovan made the cut to finish in last place.

 Professional career

 Moldovan turned professional in June 2024 after graduating from Ohio State.
-His first event as a professional will be the 2024 U.S. Open.
+His first event as a professional was the 2024 U.S. Open.
 He was an alternate from the Springfield, Ohio qualifier.